pharo-open-documentation/pharo-wiki/General/MenuBar.md

 ## Disable the Menubar/WorldMenu

-In some case, we might want to hide the menubar and/or the world menu.
-For example, when releasing a new verison of a project to deploy, the development tools needs to be hidden.
+In some case, we want to hide the menubar and/or the world menu.
+For example, when releasing a new version of a project to deploy, the development tools need to be hidden.

-It is possible to do so with some settings.
+It is possible to do that with some settings.

 **Disable Menubar**